ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

             self.last_ploty = ploty
 ```

-After adapting this changes here is my latest output video [latest output video](https://youtu.be/NZ5RLzFRctw) from the pipeline, hope this time works :)
+After adapting this changes here is my [latest output video](https://youtu.be/NZ5RLzFRctw) from the pipeline, hope this time works :)